Probing universal imaginary-time relaxation critical dynamics with infinite projected entangled pair states: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this work, we have investigated the imaginary-time relaxation dynamics of the two-dimensional TFIM using the full-update-assisted iPEPS method.
-By calculating the order parameter as a function of imaginary-time from two distinct initial states respectively as an initial state, i.e., a fully polarized state with $M_0=1$ and a product state with $M_0=0.005$, we have found rich critical dynamical behaviors in universal short-time stages.
+By calculating the order parameter as a function of imaginary-time from two distinct initial states, i.e., a fully polarized state with $M_0=1$ and a product state with $M_0=0.005$, we have found rich critical dynamical behaviors in universal short-time stages.

 For the saturated initial state, we observed an algebraic decay of the magnetization $M(\tau) \sim \tau^{-\beta/(\nu z)}$ \cite{Yin2014, Zhang2014}.
 By fitting the log-log slope of the magnetization curve at various transverse fields, we not only determined the critical field $h_c$ but also extracted the critical exponent $-\beta/(\nu z)$.
 The obtained exponent remained close to the expected universal value $-0.518$ \cite{Shu2017} for all tested bond dimensions, and at the same time, the estimated critical field showed systematic drift depending on $D$ due to finite-entanglement effects.
 Extrapolation of the critical point to the large-$D$ limit yielded $h_c \approx 3.0445$, in excellent agreement with the known value $3.044$ \cite{Rieger1999,Blote2002, HOTRG2012}.